T8RIN/ImageToolbox/README.md

 - WEBP conversion
     - WEBP to images
     - Images to WEBP
+  - WEBP to GIF
 - APNG conversion
     - APNG to images
     - Images to APNG
+  - APNG to GIF
 - JXL transcoding
     - JXL to JPEG
     - JPEG to JXL